Nanguo Li (pear) Wine

 Queen of Pears, where royal fruit meets ancient spirit

-From July 2026, Nanguo Li wine is ready for exporting to new markets on the European continent.
-We are currently seeking out partners who share our passion for high quality, handcrafted wine with a unique heritage and sustainable production.
+From July 2026, Nanguo Li pear wine is ready for exporting to new markets on the European continent.
+We are currently seeking out partners that share our passion for high quality, handcrafted wine with a unique heritage and sustainable production.

 The regal pear at the heart